 Copywriting is a crucial element of your digital marketing strategy, particularly when it comes to retail e-commerce.
-Using the right words and communicating with customers effectively encourages users to browse your site and even come back for more later.
+Using the right words and communicating with customers effectively with your fashion content writing encourages users to browse your site and even come back for more later.
 Better yet, the right copy persuades them to buy.

-In regards to the fashion industry, delivering informative, catchy and search-friendly descriptions – as well as entertaining posts – will get customers hooked on your store and products, and help you drive sales.
+In the fashion industry, delivering informative, catchy and search-friendly product descriptions – as well as entertaining posts – will get customers hooked on your store and products, and help you drive sales.

-Please note that although the 4 tips below are centred around the fashion industry, the principles still apply regardless what sector your organisation is in.
+Please not that although these 4 content writing tips below are centred around the fashion industry, the principles can be applied to any e-commerce sector.

 1. Make sure you talk to the right customer

-From a mere subject line through to elaborate feature article titles, every point of communication you have with your customer must be correctly categorised.
+From making an impact in your email copy through to elaborate feature article titles, every point of communication you have with your customer must be correctly categorised.
 Unfortunately, not many online stores make an effort to customise content.
-For example, stores may send gender-specific content to their entire database (your male customers don’t need to know about new arrivals in women’s swimwear!).
+For example, stores may send gender-specific fashion content to their entire database (your male customers don’t need to know about new arrivals in women’s swimwear!).
 Such tactics only lead to high bounce rates and low open rates.
 Personalisation goes a long way.